AdaCore/training_material/courses/rust_essentials/glossary.md

 ### `Self`

-A type alias, written with a capital `S`, for the current or implementing type.
+`Self`, written with a capital `S`, denotes the current or implementing type.

-In an inherent implementation:
+In an inherent or trait implementation, it acts as an implicit type alias for the implementing type.
+For example, in an inherent implementation:

 ```rust
 impl Buffer {